faddiv/ParamsSourceGenerator/SourceGeneratorMeasurements.md

 ### Using object pool

-Using object pool for source builder and ensure initial capacity to be enough.

 | Method             | Mean     | Error   | StdDev  | Gen0      | Gen1      | Allocated |
 |------------------- |---------:|--------:|--------:|----------:|----------:|----------:|
 | OnlyOneFileChanges | 184.5 ms | 3.54 ms | 4.48 ms | 3000.0000 | 1000.0000 |  21.77 MB |